Tian-chen-98/Global_Temperature_Change/index.md

 <img src="us_8_cities.jpg">

 Generally speaking, both cities in China and States in the US have an increasing trend of average temperature from 1913 to 2013.
 We selected representative cities that located in different direction of each country (South, North, center, near the ocean, etc).

+## Finding the Cuase: Carbon Dioxide Emission  <a name="Finding the Cuase: Carbon Dioxide Emission"></a>

+In this part, we would like to investigate the relationship between Carbon Dioxide Emission (CO<sub>2</sub>) and the effects of global warming.

+The following are diagrams for changes in annual temperatures and CO<sub>2</sub> emissions for Russia, the U.S., and China.
+We basically added the trends for CO<sub>2</sub> onto the plots for changes in annual temperatures in Country Specific Analyses <a name="Country Specific Analyses"></a>.

+<iframe src="Russia_co2.html" height="600px" width="100%"></iframe>

+<iframe src="USA_co2.html" height="600px" width="100%"></iframe>

+<iframe src="CN_co2.html" height="600px" width="100%"></iframe>

+We did not find any obvious relationships between CO<sub>2</sub> emission and changes in temperatures in the USA and Russia.
+However, we did find that China has an increasing co2 emission with the same direction as the average temperatures.

 ## Conclusions